14 Fabulous Road Trips from Melbourne

 A road trip to Walhalla from Melbourne is a great way to explore a stunning and less visited part of Victoria!
 Plus – Walhalla is Australia’s spookiest town so this is an incredibly unique place and certainly a trip you’ll remember!
 In addition, the scenery along the way is absolutely stunning!

 A historic gold mining town where time has stopped, Walhalla is incredibly charming if not somewhat mysterious.
 Nestled up in the Victoria Hills in Baw Baw National Park, it’s the ideal place to escape the hustle and bustle of Melbourne.
-It takes around 2.5 hours to drive to Walhalla from Melbourne so it makes for a really convenient weekend trip.
+It takes around 2.5 hours to drive to Walhalla from Melbourne, so it makes for a really convenient weekend trip.

 Take your pick between goldmine tours, spooky ghost tours or strolling down the perfectly preserved Main Street, full of rich history and heritage.
 The Walhalla Goldfields Railway tour takes you on a scenic ride through the spectacular hills and valleys of Gippsland and is also worth doing!
 In addition, there are many lovely walks to do nearby.

-There are several lovely local cafes and restaurants in Walhalla to go for food, and there are plenty of accommodation options.
 If you fancy staying overnight the Walhalla Star Hotel makes a great choice.

 On the drive back to Melbourne, you’ll drive through Moe, so you may want to stop off at the Old Gippstown Heritage Park.
 It’s certainly not as authentic as Walhalla, but it’s a great place to visit if you want to gain a deeper insight into the region’s rich cultural heritage.